nattrigo/nattrigo.github.io/content/event/example/index.md

 location: Universidad de Los Andes
 address:
-  street:
+  street: ''
   city: Bogotá
-  region:
+  region: ''
-  postcode:
+  postcode: ''
   country: Colombia

-summary: II-B Parallel sessions: Climate Change and Health
-#- Presentation of 'The Impact of High-Intensity Rains on Neonatal Health'
+summary: Presentation of the paper 'The Impact of High-Intensity Rains on Neonatal Health'

-# abstract:
+abstract: Session II-B Parallel sessions: Climate Change and Health

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.